“This was a fluke that we bought this,” Jan said with a laugh about the ice cream shop.

 A place for everything

 Cindy Peterson put this label on a shelf, and Jean Miller adopted it as her favorite saying.
-Neatness was and continues to be very important to her to all The Chief’s owners.
+Neatness was — and continues to be — very important to all The Chief’s owners.

 Paul and Toni

-Paul and Toni Miller in 1993, about 3 weeks before he passed away.
+Paul and Toni Miller in 1993, about three weeks before he passed away.